You can load a route from a GPX or KML file.

 Select No to start a new route from scratch.

-After uploading, you can display your route on the main map for more options or save it immediately.
+After uploading, you can display your route on the main map for modifications and more options or save it immediately.

 GPX (GPS Exchange Format) and KML (Keyhole Markup Language) are two common file formats used to store and share geographic data such as routes, tracks, and waypoints.